PeeyushPrashant/banana-talk/README.md

 # Talk-Banana

 This is a translation app to convert english to banana language.
-Minions speak in banana language in Animated movie Despicable me.
+Minions speak in banana language in an Animated movie.
 This is fun game to talk like minions in friends.